qpython-android/edu.qpython.org/docs/_sources/qpython-quick-start/terminal-howto.txt

 * open additional consoles by tapping the plus button and usedrop-down list on the upper left corner to switch between consoles
 * To close the console just tap the close button
+* Select text & Paste text ( Just long touch on the terminal to show the menu)

 Note
 ------